-This data cannot be used to predict future demand – especially throughout a crisis when people are adapting their travel habits to ongoing changes to travel advice.
-Instead, they need to determine how many people intend to use a particular service, and either try to stagger those journeys, or inform passengers of overcrowding in advance and provide alternative options.
+This data can't be used to predict future demand – especially throughout a crisis when people are adapting their travel habits to ongoing changes to travel advice.
+Instead, they need to determine how many people intend to use a particular service, and either try to stagger those journeys or inform passengers of overcrowding in advance and provide alternative options.

 “BCRRE researchers have performed a detailed statistical analysis which indicates that Zipabout’s unique crowding predictions, based on passenger intent, provide a good representation of the historic loading data being provided by the rail industry.
 This confirms Zipabout’s demand data does in fact represent a good proxy measure for actual passenger loading.”

 Zipabout’s patent-pending multi-source data platform, which was first developed to support Transport for London in managing crowding during the 2012 Olympics, can provide intent to travel data that points to how busy the transport network will be in future.

 Our platform combines static, operational and behavioural data to better predict and manage the flow and capacity of transport networks.
 It can predict the likelihood of passengers travelling between any two given points.

 We do not need to rely on average historical data to determine passengers’ intent to travel, and the technology can be used to warn passengers in real-time if the service they plan on taking is going to be busy or not, and what other services will be quieter.

 It is powered by Kx Technology, the world’s fastest time series database which is used by the New York Stock Exchange and Aston Martin Red Bull Racing.

 That’s why the UK Government asked Zipabout to power all train operators’ personalised information services and tell all UK rail passengers how disruptions and crowding may affect their journey.